kale-stew/kylieis.online/content/blog/notion/using-formulas-to-calculate-weight.md

 ---
-title: Using Formulas to Calculate Weight
+title: 'Using Formulas to Calculate Weight'
-date: 2019-08-16 20:08:47
+date: '2019-08-16'
-category: notion
-draft: false
 ---

 Over the weekend, I decided to formally document all of my backpacking, camping, hiking, and climbing gear.
 I wanted to create a centralized tracker for a few reasons, the most important few being: